metahoof/docs/docs/whitepaper/monetization.md

 | Stake                       | 1%              | Contribution to Stake Pool                     |
 | Leaderboards                | 2%              | Supports competitive leaderboard prizes        |

-> Example: For a 1,000 $UOS race pool:
+> Example: For a 1,000 $TOKEN race pool:
 >
-> - 900 $UOS are paid back to racers
+> - 900 $TOKEN are paid back to racers
-> - 60 $UOS are reinvested in the platform
+> - 60 $TOKEN are reinvested in the platform
-> - 10 $UOS are shared with refferer account
+> - 10 $TOKEN are shared with refferer account
-> - 10 $UOS are distributed to stake pool
+> - 10 $TOKEN are distributed to stake pool
-> - 20 $UOS are distributed across leaderboard pools
+> - 20 $TOKEN are distributed across leaderboard pools

 **Payout Types**